-- 24. (1) For the purposes of this section, a trade description is applied to goods if it is- - (a) applied to the goods, or to any covering, label or reel in or on which the goods 35 are packaged, or attached to the goods; - (b) displayed together with, or in proximity to, the goods in a manner that is likely to lead to the belief that the goods are designated or described by that description; or - (c) is contained in any sign, advertisement, catalogue, brochure, circular, wine 40 list, invoice, business letter, business paper or other commercial communication on the basis of which a consumer may request or order the goods. - (2) A person must not- - (a) knowingly apply to any goods a trade description that is likely to mislead the consumer as to any matter implied or expressed in that trade description; or - (b) alter, deface, cover, remove or obscure a trade description or trade mark applied to any goods in a manner calculated to mislead consumers. - (3) A retailer of goods must- - (a) not offer to supply, display or supply any particular goods if the retailer knows, reasonably could determine or has reason to suspect that- - (i) a trade description applied to those goods is likely to mislead the consumer as to any matter implied or expressed in that trade description; or - (ii) a trade description or trade mark applied to those goods has been altered as contemplated in subsection (2)(b); and - (b) with respect to any goods within the retailer's control, take reasonable steps to prevent any other person from doing anything contemplated in paragraph (a) or subsection (2)(b). - (4) The Minister may prescribe- - (a) categories of goods that are required to have a trade description applied to 60 them, as contemplated in subsection (5);
+- 24. (1) For the purposes of this section, a trade description is applied to goods if it is- (a) applied to the goods, or to any covering, label or reel in or on which the goods are packaged, or attached to the goods; - (b) displayed together with, or in proximity to, the goods in a manner that is likely to lead to the belief that the goods are designated or described by that description; or - (c) is contained in any sign, advertisement, catalogue, brochure, circular, wine list, invoice, business letter, business paper or other commercial communication on the basis of which a consumer may request or order the goods.

+(2) A person must not-

+- (a) knowingly apply to any goods a trade description that is likely to mislead the consumer as to any matter implied or expressed in that trade description; or - (b) alter, deface, cover, remove or obscure a trade description or trade mark applied to any goods in a manner calculated to mislead consumers.

+(3) A retailer of goods must-

+- (a) not offer to supply, display or supply any particular goods if the retailer knows, reasonably could determine or has reason to suspect that- - (i) a trade description applied to those goods is likely to mislead the consumer as to any matter implied or expressed in that trade description; 20 - (ii) a trade description or trade mark applied to those goods has been altered as contemplated in subsection (2)(b); and - (b) with respect to any goods within the retailer's control, take reasonable steps to prevent any other person from doing anything contemplated in paragraph (a) 25 or subsection (2)(b).

+(4) The Minister may prescribe-

-- (b) the rules to be used in accordance with any international agreement for the purpose of determining the country of origin of any goods or components of any goods; and - (c) the information that is required to be included in any trade description, from among the categories of information contemplated in the definition of "trade description" in section 1. - (5) The producer or importer of any goods that have been prescribed in terms of subsection (4) must apply a trade description to those goods, disclosing- - (a) the country of origin of the goods; and - (b) any other prescribed information.
+- (a) categories of goods that are required to have a trade description applied to them, as contemplated in subsection (5); - (b) the rules to be used in accordance with any international agreement for the 30 purpose of determining the country of origin of any goods or components of any goods; and - (c) the information that is required to be included in any trade description, from among the categories of information contemplated in the definition of "trade description" in section 1. - (5) The producer or importer of any goods that have been prescribed in terms of subsection (4) must apply a trade description to those goods, disclosing- - (a) the country of origin of the goods; and - (b) any other prescribed information. - (6) Any person who produces, supplies, imports or packages any prescribed goods 40 must display on, or in association with the packaging of those goods, a notice in the prescribed manner and form that discloses the presence of any genetically modified ingredients or components of those goods in accordance with applicable regulations.